Preparing Children for Life in Modern Britain

 Our School Council has members who were elected by their peers in their classes, modelling the democratic process.
-The School Council meets regularly with the Head of School; they are responsible for collecting suggestions from their classes and disseminating feedback after the meetings.
+The School Council meets regularly with the Head; they are responsible for collecting suggestions from their classes and disseminating feedback after the meetings.

 Rule of Law

 Our Behaviour Policy, which has been shared with and explained to all of our children, focuses on children making positive choices about their own behaviour.
 Our children are taught that the rules within this are there to ensure that everyone learns to the best of their ability and reaches their full potential.
 When children have not made good choices about their own behaviour, they are supported to think about which of the rules they did not follow, and the effect that this had on others.
 Alongside this, we operate a consistent school-wide reward system for positive behaviour.
-Children making consistently good choices are rewarded termly with Gold awards for Outstanding Behaviour and Silver awards for Most Improved Behaviour.
+At Kings Avenue we believe in having a strong moral compass.
+We celebrate our morals of being kind, honest, helpful and fair through compass coins.
+Compass Coins are used in conjunction with our vertical house group system.
+House groups create opportunities for peer mentoring, reading buddies and further build on community events.
+At the end of each term, the house who have deposited the most compass coins into their collection tube receives a special reward.
 They are also recognised in our weekly ‘Star of the Week’ assemblies.
 Through these systems, the children develop a strong understanding of the need for laws and the rewards in life for adhering to them.

-Alongside the school Golden Rules, each class has also drawn up a Class Charter of laws to be followed in the classroom; the children were the driving force in deciding what these rules should be in their classes.
-We are working presently to involve the children in the process of deciding on sanctions to be given when the Class Charter has been broken.
+Alongside these, each class draw up a Class Charter of laws to be followed in the classroom; the children are the driving force in deciding what these rules should be in their classes.

 We aim for each of our children to maximise their individual talents to become the best people they can be, whilst developing their self-esteem and confidence.
 As part of this, we actively encourage them to use their individual creativity and exercise their freedom of choice.
-Our Curriculum is designed to give children freedom over how they record their learning and the direction they take it in.
-The philosophy of our teaching and learning places emphasis on the right to have our own thoughts and evidence-based views.
+The approach to our teaching and learning, as well as delivering Philosophy for Children sessions, places emphasis on the right to have our own thoughts and evidence-based views.
 Through collecting Pupil Voice information, we are constantly adapting the Curriculum to give our children the best possible opportunities we can.

-Our Behaviour Policy is designed to create a safe and secure environment in the school, where all of the children feel able to make good choices and take risks.
-Each class has a weekly RSE class assembly, where one of the key focus is on the importance of individual rights and the responsibilities these bring.
+Each class has a weekly RSE class assembly, where one of the key foci is on the importance of individual rights and the responsibilities these bring.
 Increasingly, the children are taking the lead over the issues to be discussed in these assemblies.
 Furthermore, we have broadened our range of extra-curricular activities and clubs; the children are able to choose the clubs they will join to suit their own personal interests and ambitions.

 We recognise that in the modern world, the children need to be fully equipped to make good choices about the way they use technology, and in particular the internet.
 The teaching of e-safety is fully integrated into our Computing curriculum, but is also a focus of assemblies and whole-school events.
 Through this, we aim for our children to enjoy using technology safely in all aspects of their every day lives.